love in a room. It’s like I’m at home.”

-We want to make our stores more accessible for customers and co-workers, and encourage them to use public transport when possible.
+We want to make our stores more accessible for customers and co-workers, along with encouraging them to use public transport when possible.
 That’s why access to convenient public transport is always on our mind when we plan new stores and upgrade others.
 In addition, many stores operate free shuttle buses to and from the city centre, and offer home delivery of IKEA purchases.

 Want to know how to get to your local IKEA store?

 More than half of the energy used for IKEA buildings comes from renewable sources.

 the work we do?

 Water is necessary for life – but clean, fresh water is something of a luxury in some parts of the world.
 That is why water, both when it comes to quantity and quality, is an important issue for us and our suppliers.

 IKEA water specialists work with suppliers to help them reduce their water consumption and improve water quality, especially in South Asia where water stress is an urgent challenge.
 This is also a region with many textile factories that use water-intensive manufacturing processes.

 One example of working together with suppliers on water-saving projects is in Rajasthan, India.
 Dams were built to collect rainwater close to two factories in order to replenish groundwater.
 As a result, people living nearby have better access to well water and better opportunities to rear cattle.

 Nearly 90% of all waste in IKEA stores is recycled or used for